ropensci/EDIutils/cran-comments.md

 ## New submission
+## Resubmission
-This is a new submission
+This is a resubmission.
+In this version I have:

+* Used the canonical CRAN.R-project.org URL for this package

 ## Test environments
 * local Windows install, R 4.1.0